 Job forms are dated

 We add our resume, then despite having just added our resume, we are asked to fill out fields to describe our entire work history and all of that redundant jazz.
-Sure, it still works but by filling these forms out, you leave things to chance.
+Sure, it still works but by filling these resume forms out, you leave things to chance.
 When you’re looking to make a big change in your life, such as changing your work, you want to have a little bit more control.
-Who even knows if your job application will make it to an actual person?
+Who even knows if your job application and resume will make it to an actual person?
 You might end up having your submission you just spent hours on thrown out because a machine learning algorithm didn’t find enough keywords from the job description in your resume.
 You are deemed a bad match before you even have a chance.

 I didn’t want that to happen, I wanted a person to see if I seemed like a match.
 Therefore, I chose not to fill out online forms.
 Not a single one.